bom-d-van/bom-d-van.github.io/talks/my-go-graphite-changes.md

 # What is Whisper

 In graphite, each metric is saved in a file, using the a round-robin database format, named whisper.
+Important properties:

-* This means that given a random timestamp and a target archive, we can infer its location in the whisper file, which means is programmably trivial to support out-of-order data and rewrite.
+* Data ponit addressable: given a random timestamp and a target archive, its location could be infered in the whisper file, which means that it is programmably trivial to support out-of-order data and rewrite
-* In whisper file, each data point has a fixed size of 12 bytes (4 bytes for timestamp, 8 bytes for value and yes, one more thing to fix before 2038).
+* Fixed size: each data point has a fixed size of 12 bytes (4 bytes for timestamp, 8 bytes for value and yes, one more thing to fix before 2038)

 ![whisper](../how-to-shrink-whisper-files/images/image1.png)